 4) AI misuse and online harms

-• AI-synthesised topic description: Harmful uses of AI such as fraud, scams, crime, deepfakes and abusive or manipulative content that create risks for individuals and communities, especially vulnerable and young users.
+• AI-generated topic description: Harmful uses of AI such as fraud, scams, crime, deepfakes and abusive or manipulative content that create risks for individuals and communities, especially vulnerable and young users.

-• Analysis: While mentioned fewer times overall, more Brits interviewed (32%) mentioned concerns about AI misuse and harms than did ethics, fairness, and social impact (26%).
+• Human analysis: While mentioned fewer times overall, a larger share of UK residents interviewed mentioned concerns about AI misuse and harms (32%) than did ethics, fairness and social impact (26%).
 This suggests a widespread belief that bad actors could leverage AI against the public.
 With a 7.7 of 10 engagement and just 2.6 of 10 sentiment, this was among the most emotionally-charged topics surfaced throughout YouGov’s interviews, reflecting a deep fear and respect of the technology’s purported power.

 5) Education skills and public understanding

-• AI-synthesised topic description: How people learn about, understand and work alongside AI, including needs for education and training, risks of overreliance for thinking and learning, and ensuring systems are usable and inclusive for diverse groups.
+• AI-generated topic description: How people learn about, understand and work alongside AI, including needs for education and training, risks of overreliance for thinking and learning and ensuring systems are usable and inclusive for diverse groups.

-• With a relatively neutral sentiment score (4.7) but high engagement score (7.4), the 27% of Brits who expressed commentary about upskilling the public around AI recognize the urgency for adapting to the technology but have not yet come to a consensus about whether that’s good or bad.
-Some recognize the tool as enabling additional learning, while others express concern that it decreases cognitive ability.
-Compared to topic #8, employment and economic disruption, which has a much more negative sentiment, education and learning feel like actions Brits can proactively take in the face of possibly inevitable change.
+• Human analysis: With a relatively neutral sentiment score (4.7) but high engagement score (7.4), the 27% of people in the UK who expressed commentary about upskilling the public around AI recognise the urgency for adapting to the technology but have not yet come to a consensus about whether that’s good or bad.
+Some recognise the tool as enabling additional learning, while others express concern that it decreases cognitive ability.
+Compared to topic #8, employment and economic disruption, which has a much more negative sentiment, education and learning feel like actions people can proactively take in the face of possibly inevitable change.

 • “Education could use AI to teach a whole host of subjects, extra tuition for those struggling and those who want to study extra subjects,” said a woman in Wales aged 45-54.